ashpoolin/ashpoolin.github.io/_posts/2022-04-12-how-tf-do-you-use-serum-ts-client?.md

 IIRC, if the SPL token account for a pair you are quoting doesn't exist at the time you are placing an order, a small amount of SOL (0.002xx) will be deducted as rent to create the account.

 #### Base Token Account
 This is an unsettled token account used by Serum.
-The base token account is an SPL token account, which is the "base" of the trading pair (e.g. SOL in the pair RAY/SOL).
-This is essentially the source token account that will provide money (the `payer`) for a 'buy', or receive tokens during a 'sell'.
+By forex trading conventions, "base" represents the first token listed in a trading pair (e.g. RAY in the pair RAY/SOL).
+This is essentially the source token account that will provide money (the `payer`) for a 'sell', or receive tokens during a 'buy'.

 These accounts may be accessed in the following way:
 ```